vitorhcl/tldr/pages/linux/scontrol.md

 `scontrol resume {{job_id}}`

-- Hold a comma-separated list of queued jobs (Use `release` command to permit the jobs to be scheduled):
+- Hold a comma-separated list of queued jobs (use `release` command to permit the jobs to be scheduled):

 `scontrol hold {{job_id}}`